Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 DNS servers can bottleneck {{site.base_gateway}} since {{site.base_gateway}} depends on DNS to determine where to send the request.

-In the case of k8s, DNS TTLs are 5 seconds long and are known to cause problems.
+In the case of Kubernetes, DNS TTLs are 5 seconds long and are known to cause problems.
 Increasing `dns_stale_ttl` to `300` or even up to `86400` can help rule out DNS as the issue.

 If DNS servers are the root cause, you will see `coredns` pods bottlenecking on the CPU.